Group

 Story writing:

-“A story with a fully developed theme but significantly shorter and less elaborate than a novel.”
+developed theme but significantly shorter and less elaborate than a novel.”

 A short piece of prose, fiction, having few characters and aiming at unity of effect.